CESSProject/doc-v2/community/ambassador.md

 1. **Community Track**

-    * Be active in the community by helping/replying to other users, sharing updates, and supporting users.
+    * Be active in the community by helping/replying to other user inquiries and sharing updates.

     * Organize online and in-person community events.